sleepyOwl14/React-Native-using-nem2-sdk/README.md

 # React-Native using NEM2-SDK

 This documentation is intended to solve dependancies issues of react-native when using NEM2-sdk, but is not limited to NEM2-sdk package.
-This method is appliable for any package that is using nodeJS built-in library, just so you know what you are doing.
+This method is appliable for any package that is using nodeJS built-in library, if you know what you are doing.

 >Since react-native will check dependancies during compile time, package existence checking is not possible during run time.
 ##